 Water leaks in your home can make you feel confused and, most of all, helpless – where is it coming from?
 What caused the leak?
 Where do you even begin?
 These are some of the first questions that always pop up in one’s mind when faced with this challenge.
 The first thing you need to know is that it’s totally normal.
 Every house gets a leak every now and again – it’s just one of life’s many dodgeballs that it throws at your face.
-That doesn’t mean you need to feel discouraged or worried, there are loads of very typical reasons your house may be leaking, and there are also fast and efficient ways to handle the situation and be gone with the leak and your worries.
+That doesn’t mean you need to feel discouraged or worried or start booking the local movers, there are loads of very typical reasons your house may be leaking, and there are also fast and efficient ways to handle the situation and be gone with the leak and your worries.
 That said, Have a look down below at possible reasons why your house is leaking, as well as what your options are regarding the matter.

 This is one of the most common reasons why you may have a leak.
 Water will always try and find an alternative route to escape, and blocked drains cause the water to push through cracks and cause water damage to your house.
 These clogged pipes can be caused by an array of different things, such as hair.
 Hair is the main culprit behind clogged drains, seeing as it can knot and bind with other substances, forming a big clog inside your drain.
 Other reasons for blocked drains can include:

 - Toilet paper that’s built up for a while.

 - Minerals can also build up and cause the flow through the drain to decrease and then clog.